awesomemotive/wp101plugin/readme.txt

 == Upgrade Notice ==

 = 2.0 =
-* Includes the ability to hide individual videos, or add your own custom videos.
+* Includes the ability to hide individual videos.
+* Includes he ability to add your own custom videos.
+* Compatibility with WordPress 3.4.

 = 1.1.1 =
 * Minor fix related to hardcoded API keys.
 Added a custom menu icon.